 DreamCloud is indeed a great mattress for heavy people.
 It’s thickness, coils, and latex all work together to make one heck of a durable and supportive bed.
 We doubt this mattress will ever bottom out on anyone.
 Our resident big dog, Dillon, sleeps on this bed currently, and he absolutely loves it.

 For more petite individuals, DreamCloud is overkill.
 The bed is so thick and supportive that it’s just more than you need.
 You’ll be fine on DreamCloud, but the bed is kind of unnecessary for you.
-Smaller people could be perfectly comfortable on a 10” all-foam bed, which would also be more cost effective.
+Smaller people could be perfectly comfortable on a 10” foam mattress, which would also be more cost effective.

 Not at all.
-In fact, it sleeps pretty cool.
-The DreamCloud has a layer of gel-infused memory foam which works to disperse heat throughout the bed and keep you cool.
+In fact, because of its firmness level, it actually sleeps fairly cool.
+DreamCloud has a layer of gel memory foam which works to disperse heat throughout the bed and keep you cool.
 Also, the coils and latex in the bed’s construction allow for great airflow, which keeps the bed from getting too warm.

 And since the mattress is quite firm, you end up sleeping on top of it, which is another big factor in temperature regulation.
 Most firm beds sleeper cooler than softer beds.